 In Neo4j Bloom, a Perspective defines a certain business view or domain that can be found in the target Neo4j graph.
 A single Neo4j graph can be viewed through different Perspectives, each tailored for a different business purpose.

 Property visibility and value type.

 Within a graph there are often multiple smaller graphs which are connected to each other.
 Sometimes you need to see everything.
 Other times it’s helpful to have a more focused view.
 Defining a Perspective allows you to select what parts of the graph to show and how to show them.

 Let’s use the Northwind example data set.
 Northwind is a fictional company with a database that tracks their product catalog, sales orders, and sales staff.

 When importing Northwind directly into a Neo4j graph there is a 1:1 correspondence of tables to labels, which means that for each record a node has been created with a label that matches the original name of the table.
 Each foreign key reference gets converted into a graph relationship.

-You’ll be able to search and explore the entire Northwind graph.
+You are able to search and explore the entire Northwind graph.

 While everyone in the organization could benefit from a graph view, not everyone needs to see everything.
 For instance, the shipping department of Northwind may only need to see orders, products, and customers.
 You can create another Perspective that highlights only those categories.